commaai/research/SelfSteering.md

 ```
 <img src="./images/selfsteer.gif">

-Your job is to make the predicted `green` path to be extractly equal to the actual `blue` path.
-Once your get that you have a self-driving car.
+Your job is to make the predicted `green` path to be equal to the actual `blue` path.
+Once you get that you have a self-driving car.
 Next step: get yourself some funding.